-UWM was the first in the state to offer college-level deaf education programs, and its deep commitment to the deaf community and legacy of excellence continues today.
+UWM was the first in the state to offer college-level deaf education programs and its deep commitment to access and excellence in education for students who are Deaf or Hard of Hearing continues today.

 This program prepares educators to work with children who are deaf and hard of hearing, ultimately resulting in certification to teach children in pre-kindergarten through the 12th grade.